 Pre$^3$: A Paradigm Shift with Deterministic Pushdown Automata

 Pre$^3$ addresses these efficiency limitations by exploiting the power of Deterministic Pushdown Automata (DPDA).
 The core innovation lies in transforming the traditional, often non-deterministic, PDA-based decoding into a highly optimized, deterministic process.
+The workflow of Pre$^3$ is illustrated in the figure below.

 1. Precomputation of Prefix-Conditioned Edges